canmod/macpan2/README.md

 -   Existing quantities to be fitted (e.g. `beta`, initial number of susceptible individuals `S`).
--   Creating new quantities to be fitted (e.g. distributional scale parameters declared along with (#distributional-assumptions).
+-   Creating new quantities to be fitted (e.g. distributional scale parameters declared along with [distributional asumptions](#specifying-distributional-assumptions).

-and the scale (e.g. log, logit) on which to fit these parameters.
+The scale (e.g. log, logit) on which to fit these parameters must also be specified.

 The new distributional parameters should go into a new indexed vector called something like `distributional_parameters`.
-(TODO: more general name for new parameters that are part of the observation model).
+(TODO: more general name for new parameters that are part of the observation model, e.g. convolution kernel parameters).

 ### Time-Varying Parameters